 Picture the scene: you've just had a fantastic workout.
 The tunes from your workout earbuds have been thudding in your ears.
 But then, upon removal, you notice a faint waxy build-up around the in-ear fit.
-Gross, especially on top-quality earbuds like the ones in our best workout earbuds and best running headphones guides.
+Gross, especially on top-quality earbuds like the ones in our best workout earbuds guide.
 Cleaning your ears out every so often might even improve the sound quality.

 When we notice a bit of waxy build-up, most of us reach for the q-tips or cotton buds, even though we know we shouldn't.
 Cotton buds in our ears feel great because there's so many sensitive nerve endings that don't often get touched, and it's satisfying to see a dirty cotton bud once we scrape our ears clean.